coderedcorp/coderedcms/docs/how_to/headers_and_footers.rst

 In that directory create a file called `navbar.html`.
 This file will then override the `navbar.html` file included with Wagtail CRX.

-It is advisable to initially copy the contents of [Wagtail CRX navbar.html](https://github.com/coderedcorp/coderedcms/blob/main/coderedcms/templates/coderedcms/snippets/navbar.html), but not necessary.
+It is advisable to initially copy the contents of Wagtail CRX navbar.html See `Wagtail CRX navbar.html <https://github.com/coderedcorp/coderedcms/blob/main/coderedcms/templates/coderedcms/snippets/navbar.html>`_, but not necessary.

 Footer
 ------